 The NAD conducted an investigation of a company that operates an online exchange for tickets to live entertainment events, including sporting events and concerts.
 The company allegedly failed to disclose certain fees that it collected with each purchase until consumers reached the final checkout page.
 It also allegedly failed to provide an itemization of these fees unless consumers clicked on a “pricing details” link.

 According to the NAD, the FTC requires online retailers to disclose fees before the consumer reaches the final step of making a purchase.
 The NAD states that it recommended several actions to the company involving fee disclosure, but the company did not follow those recommendations.
 In January 2018, the NAD announced that it was referring the matter to the FTC.

 Business attorney James G. Schwartz has represented Bay Area businesses and business owners in cases involving misrepresentation and related allegations for over 40 years.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation with a member of our team.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation with a member of our team.

 More Blog Posts: